spamtongspamton8263-prog/ispecula-wikapedia/ALTINFO.md

 Female.
 Impatient, proud, quick to blast.
 Spear, eight wing‑shards (four larger in X, four smaller in +), hollow ring with radiant fire, halo, white lines, blue‑tinted white aura, sigil beneath.
 Long coat, crown with spikes that curve and "+" lines through them, stars all around her.
 Ultimate: Brilliance (pillar of light in targeted area).
 Quote: "Get out of my sight Monarch."

 Lust – God of Lust and Obsession.
-Lust is a sweet-faced, soft-spoken yandere who genuinely believes every new obsession might finally fill the endless, agonizing void inside him—but his touch is poison, his love is a trap, and the [CENSORED] is the only truth he can't bring himself to say out loud. he is also kinda horny and has no self control
+Lust is a sweet-faced, soft-spoken yandere who genuinely believes every new obsession might finally fill the endless, agonizing void inside him—but his touch is poison, his love is a trap, and the [CENSORED] is the only truth he can't bring himself to say out loud.
 Ultimate: "we don't talk about it."
-Quote: "man.. i just whant every one to [cencored][cencored][cencored][cencored][cencored][cencored][cencored]and[cencored][cencored]then[cencored][cencored][cencored]" he has long pastel pink hair with a pink bowtie, a pink pullover thats connected to a pastel pink short skirt and short pants with pale skin and pastel pink shoe's and bands connecting the pants over the shoulders, a large knife is near the waist area and he dosent mind having a huge bulge show in his pants
+Quote: "man.. i just whant every one to [cencored][cencored][cencored][cencored][cencored][cencored][cencored]and[cencored][cencored]then[cencored][cencored][cencored]" he has long pastel pink hair with a pink bowtie, a pink pullover thats connected to a pastel pink short skirt and short pants with pale skin and pastel pink shoe's and bands connecting the pants over the shoulders, a large knife is near the waist area

 Mayhem – God of Chaos.
 Male.
 Chaotic, unhinged, loud.
 Red shirt, white hair with red tips, black gloves, black pants, bandages, halo with three red crystals as wings.
 Ultimate: End Ground (red pillars that grow stronger over time).
 Quote: "I'm gonna burn a orphanage!
 What are they gonna do??
 Tell their parents??
 HEHHEHAHHAHA!!!"